 Robert Eggers debut feature as writer/director, The Witch, is the kind of abstract horror feature that can either flounder in monotony or champion a kind of folk-tale methodology rarely seen.

 Announcing itself ‘A New England Folk Tale’ the feature goes on to tell the story of a colonial family who, upon exile from plantation life, take up residence on the edge of a New England forest, to live the Godly life.
-Tensions climb and emotions blaze after the youngest of the family disappears from the would-be idyllic farm, eyes fall on and from there…it doesn’t get much better.
+Tensions climb and emotions blaze after the youngest of the family disappears from the would-be idyllic farm, eyes fall on the eldest daughter and from there…it doesn’t get much better.

 Dir.
 Robert Eggers